 The other day, I spent an hour in front of the camera rather than behind it.
 It was my very first proper photo session.
-The Man magazine wanted to crown me by getting a professional photographer to take my picture for their next issue.
-The occasion?
-I had won an international essay contest on The Rape of Nanking (you can read it on this blog).
+The Man magazine sent a professional photographer to take my picture that would go with the column I write for them on gadgets and gizmos.
 Though I had been taking pictures for the last many years now, I still got to learn a lot from photographer Bhanu Prakash Chandra.
 To begin with, what I assumed to be a 15-minute shoot took more than an hour.
 From a staid picture of me sitting on the staircase to raising my eyebrows and being naughty in front of the camera, I tried them all.
 And kept doing until Bhanu felt he had enough pictures to satisfy his boss.
-You can see some of the pictures in ‘About asterix786′ section.

 Here is what I learnt from the photo session: